keevie/datastORM/README.md

 Using the activesupport library from Rails, datastORM supports automatic table name detection: in the above example, datastORM knows without specifying that the `Chicken` class will corrospond to a `chickens` table.

+## Demo

+To try out datastORM, with a sample database, follow these instructions.

+Prerequisites: Ruby, bundler, sqlite3.

+1. Clone this repo.
+2. Run demo/demo.sh
+3. Try out some commands in the REPL!
+See below for some test possibilities---starting with Chicken.all is a good idea.

 ## Associations